Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Moderate

 Many people love the energy and spunk of terriers but can’t handle the excitability and barking.
 The Glen of Imaal Terrier offers the best of both worlds.
-It loves to play, but this breed doesn’t bark a lot and it doesn’t get quite as unruly as other terriers.
+They love to play but don’t bark much, and they don’t get quite as unruly as many other terriers.

 bulldogs_B Wills_Pixabay